Credit Cards

 Credit card golden rules

-• Keep it affordable - Your credit card limit is not permission to max it!
-Your monthly budget (don’t have one? check out our tool) should tell you how much you can spend; your card is only a means by which to do it.
+• Keep it affordable - Your credit card limit is not a permission to max it!
+Your monthly budget should tell you how much you can spend, your card is only a means by which to do it.
 Definitely do not spend more than you can afford just to chase benefits.

 • Foreign spending - Most UAE cards add a 3-4% fee on every overseas transaction, so that holiday dinner bill is instantly more expensive.
 A specialist 0% FX card (or even a fintech like Revolut) can save you hundreds.